-3.5 RETAINING WALLS
+3.3 RETAINING WALLS

+Retaining walls - in high exposure locations on larger lots - must be constructed of natural stone, segmented block, or clad in masonry to match or complement the exterior of the home.
 Builders are to choose houses that suit the lot grading and avoid unnecessary use of retaining walls.
 Any retaining walls should be designed with the following in mind: